ash47/RendezvousPoint.js/README.md

   - Configure two clients, samples below
   - Run `node index.js` for the server, and both clients

+## How do I see stats / info?
+  - You can review the server's console log which will log out how many active connections there are
+  - You can run the client with GateWay mode off, which will tell you how many connections there are, and dump a list of hostnames and IPs / networks that are available

 ## How to run on system startup?
   - Windows: Create a scheduled task to run the `run.bat` file on startup, and allow it to run even without the user logging in
   - Linux: Some kind of boot script?
 Good luck, too many distros